SherG/tester1/site/content/post/fitness-and-aging.md

 description: >-
   I’ve been an athlete all of my life, albeit never an excellent one.
 I did well as a sprinter in high school, I was good enough at tennis to be invited to play doubles for U.C.
-Berkeley and I’ve been practicing some martial or other since I was 6.
+Berkeley.
 ---
+I’ve been practicing some martial or other since I was 6.

-As a martial artist I’ve one my share of trophies and belts in full-contact karate, Brazilian Jiu-Jitsu, submission grappling and Mixed Martial Arts competition, the latter in which I competed professionally for about six years while in my mid- to late thirties.
+As a martial artist I’ve won my share of trophies and belts in full-contact karate, Brazilian jiu-jitsu, submission grappling, and Mixed Martial Arts (MMA) competition.

+I competed professionally in MMA for about six years while in my mid- to late thirties.

 But I was never at the level of Olympic athletes or UFC fighters.